tc39/proposal-array-find-from-last/README.md

 Finding an element in an array is a very common programming pattern.

-**The proposal has two major concerns:**
+The proposal has a major concerns: **Semantical**.

-1. Semantical.
 Which means `clearly representing the operation i want`.

-2. Performance.
+And with the changes.
+There's a sugar here: Performance.
 Avoid obvious overhead.
-And may improve the constant factors in the time complexity or average-case complexity.
+And may improve the constant factors in the time complexity.
+Even there's not an order of magnitude change.
+But it's may useful in some performance-sensitive scenarios. eg: React render function.

 ---